scienceux/cdc-poster-study/paper-beforegptcitations.md

 # Discussion

 The ubiquity of posters in science carries a profound opportunity to improve scientific communication.
 Given how many posters are presented every year, a small improvement to the poster's ability to transmit knowledge could accelerate learning across science.
 The results of the above studies suggest that such improvements are possible and should be pursued further.
-The 'billboard-style' approach to posters is new and still evolving, with many new layouts introduced even since our data was collected (see [Morrison, 2020](https://youtu.be/SYk29tnxASs)).
+The 'billboard-style' approach to posters is new and still evolving, with many new layouts introduced even since our data was collected (see Morrison, 2020).
 However, even the simple "minimalist" billboard-style design tested here may have taken a small step towards more effective poster sessions, albeit with some tradeoffs observed with this particular layout.
 This early billboard-style layout seems to be, as one attendee commented, an imperfect "step in the right direction."

 Across both studies, the billboard-style design was perceived as more interactive, and as making it easier to learn at least the main takeaway from every poster in the room.
 Participants in the all-billboard-style session, especially, felt that the billboard-style posters aided their own learning and promoted discovery in science over the traditional design.
 The goal of this 'version 1' billboard layout was to efficiently communicate the main finding of the study to all attendees, and both our studies seemed to confirm that it succeeded in that aim.
 However, for billboard posters to fully overtake the traditional design in all areas (at least in terms of attendee perceptions) more work likely needs to be done to make them communicate study data and methods effectively as well.
-Recently released "generation 2" billboard-style layouts (see [Morrison, 2020](https://youtu.be/SYk29tnxASs)) seek to do exactly this and make methods and data considerably more prominent than on the [Morrison, 2019](https://osf.io/ef53g) layout, however these new layouts have yet to be tested.
+Recently released "generation 2" billboard-style layouts (see Morrison, 2020) seek to do exactly this and make methods and data considerably more prominent than on the Morrison (2019) layout, however these new layouts have yet to be tested.

 Ultimately, these studies represent some encouraging initial reactions to an early attempt at creating a more theory-grounded poster format.
 With continued improvements to poster designs, and to the methods used to test poster effectiveness, science can move towards a future where scientific posters transmit knowledge more efficiently to all attendees, and where that increased transmission can be measured effectively.